Insurance Bad Faith Attorneys

 People buy insurance in a spirit of trust.
 They feel assured that the insurance policy will bear the heavy financial responsibility if property is damaged or a family member or friend is seriously hurt.

 But sometimes the insurance company views the situation from a different point of view.
 We have experience with insurance companies that act in bad faith against their policy holders.
 Over the years we have helped many people recover full payment from their insurance companies.
 It's all about doing what's right.

 Michael Testa rammed his girlfriend’s truck as he chased her down Aurora Avenue.
-The truck crossed the centerline where it flipped upside down ontop of and head on into Ethel Adams almost killing her.
+The truck crossed the centerline where it flipped upside down ontop of and head on into Ethel Adams (pictured right) almost killing her.
 Ethel’s insurance company, Farmers decided not to pay the claim because road rage was not an "accident".

 The public became outraged as media covered the lawsuit.
 The Insurance Commissioner threatened to shut Farmers down in Washington at which point it changed its mind and paid on the policy.
 Ethel then sued Farmers for bad faith.
 One year after Ethel was hurt, the Governor signed the Ethel Adams bill into law – when innocent person is injured in a car accident, the insurance company can no longer play the same word games.

 Dussault v.
 Midcentury Insurance Co.

 In one of the largest insurance bad faith cases in Washington state, our legal team facilitated a settlement arising from an auto collision that resulted in a severe closed-head injury.